 On April 28, 2016, the Washington Commission approved PSE's request to change rates under its electric and natural gas decoupling mechanism, effective May 1, 2016.
 The overall changes represent a rate increase for electric customers of \$20.8 million, or 1.0%, annually, and a rate increase for natural gas customers of \$25.4 million, or 2.8%, annually.
 In addition, PSE exceeded the earnings test threshold for both its electric and natural gas business in 2015.
-As a result, PSE recorded a reduction in electric decoupling deferral and revenue of \$1.9 million and a reduction in natural gas decoupling deferral and revenue of \$5.5 million.
+As a result, PSE recorded a reduction in electric decoupling deferral and revenue of \$11.9 million and a reduction in natural gas decoupling deferral and revenue of \$5.5 million.
 This was reflected as a reduction to the electric and natural gas rate increases noted above.
 As noted earlier, the Company is also limited to a 3.0% annual decoupling related cap on increases in total revenue.
 This limitation was triggered for the natural gas residential rate class.
 The resulting amount of deferral that was not included in the 2016 rate increase is \$28.7 million for natural gas revenue that was accrued through December 31, 2015.
 This amount may be included in customer rates beginning in May 2017, subject to subsequent application of the earnings test and the 3.0% cap on decoupling related rate increases.

 On April 22, 2015, the Washington Commission approved PSE's request to change rates under its electric and natural gas decoupling mechanism, effective May 1, 2015.
 As part of this filing, PSE also requested to change the methodology of how decoupling deferrals are calculated going forward and adjust deferrals calculated in 2014.
 The change was done to ensure that the amortization of prior years' accumulated decoupling deferrals were not included in the calculation of the current year decoupling deferrals.
 The effect of the methodology change was a reduction of approximately \$12.0 million previously recognized revenue from May through December of 2014.
 The overall changes represent a rate increase for electric customers of \$53.8 million, or 2.6%, annually, and a rate increase for natural gas customers of \$22.0 million, or 2.1%, annually, effective May 1, 2015.
 In addition, PSE exceeded the earnings test threshold for its natural gas business in 2014.
 As a result, PSE recorded a reduction in natural gas decoupling deferral and revenue of \$1.3 million.
 This was reflected as a reduction to the natural gas rate increases noted above.
 As noted earlier, the Company is also limited to a 3.0% annual decoupling related cap on increases in total revenue.
 This limitation was triggered for certain rate classes.
 The resulting amount of deferral that was not included in the 2015 rate increase is \$1.9 million for electric revenue and \$8.2 million for natural gas revenue that was accrued through December 31, 2014.
-These amounts may be included in customer rates beginning in May 2016, subject to subsequent application of the earnings test and the 3.0% cap on decoupling related rate increases.